mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/api/classes/ObsidianAPI.md

 > **getInlineFieldDeclarationPrefix**(`fieldType`): `string`

-Gets the prefix of a given widget type. (e.g. INPUT or VIEW)
+Gets the prefix of a given widget type. (e.g. INPUT or VIEW).

 #### Parameters